chrisrossi/kemmering/docs/index.rst

 Templates
 =========

-Using `defer` and `bind` you can create and render templates.  `defer` allows you to create an element that is realized at a later time with information not available when the snippet is being created.  `bind` is used to realize the snippet later.  `defer` accepts a single argument which is a function that is called at bind time.
+Using :class:`defer <kemmering.defer>` and :class:`bind <kemmering.bind>` you
+can create and render templates.  `defer` allows you to create an element that is realized at a later time with information not available when the snippet is being created.  `bind` is used to realize the snippet later.  `defer` accepts a single argument which is a function that is called at bind time.
 The deferred function accepts a single argument, `context`, which should contain any information needed to realize the snippet at bind time.
 In theory, the `context` can be any object, but the standard set of template helpers provided all assume the context is a dictionary or an object which provides a dictionary interface.
 The deferred function returns either a tag instance or a string which replaces the deferred function in the bound snippet.

 The signature of `defer` allows it to be used as a decorator, if you're into that kind of thing: